Fort York: Post War of 1812

-Conversion into a museum
+Repurposing into a museum (1932–present)

 In 1932, the municipal government of Toronto undertook a two-year restoration of Fort York, converting the fort into a historic site and museum.
 The city began to restore the fort to its 1816 configuration as a make-work program, and to celebrate the centennial of the incorporation of Toronto.
 As a result of the restoration, the Canadian militia ended its occupancy of the fort, although the military briefly reused parts of Fort York during the Second World War.
 In order to accommodate the military, Fort York Armoury was built between Fort York and New Fort York in the 1930s.

 Fort York was formally reopened as a museum on Victoria Day in 1934.
+A historical reenactment unit dressed as infantry soldiers, fifers and drummers was also maintained to support museum operations.

 In 1949, management of the fort was transferred from Toronto Parks Division, to the Toronto Civic Historical Committee (predecessor of the Toronto Historical Board).
 Further restoration work on the site was also carried out that year.

 In 1958, the government of Metropolitan Toronto proposed to move Fort York along Toronto's contemporary waterfront, whose location was now further south from the fort as a result of land reclamation projects during the late 1800s and early 1900s.
 The regional government proposed the move in an effort to make way for the Gardiner Expressway, and to "recreate" the fort's original setting by the shoreline.
 However, the proposal was eventually rejected due to public opposition, with the planned expressway rerouted around the fort.
 The public effort to save the fort served as the impetus for the historic preservation movement in Toronto, as well as the foundations for the Toronto Historical Board.